Sarah’s Diary of Pet Transport Overseas

 10 April 2017

 Flights booked to Portugal.
 Have started selling off bits and pieces here and there.
 But now it’s time to make sure Biscuit and Angel have a place on the plane.
-The airline requires at least 24 hours notice but I had a dream last night that the pet section was full, so next morning I called Lufthansa in Bangkok, (apparently Lufthansa are meant to be a lot more pet friendly than other airlines and I want only the best for my fur kids! ) and apart from a small language misunderstanding when asked about weight for Biscuit and her crate, when I said 7-8kgs and the girl on the other end of the phone seemed rather shocked that I had a 78kg cat, all went smoothly !
+The airline requires at least 24 hours notice but I had a dream last night that the pet section was full, so next morning I called Lufthansa in Bangkok, (apparently Lufthansa are meant to be better at shipping animals and a lot more friendly when flying with pets than other airlines and I want only the best for my fur kids! ) and apart from a small language misunderstanding when asked about weight for Biscuit and her crate, when I said 7-8kgs and the girl on the other end of the phone seemed rather shocked that I had a 78kg cat, all went smoothly !

 16 April 2017